-March, April & May
+March, April, and May

 Spring is that transition period between winter and summer, so layers are still important when planning what to wear in London, but in the later months think about swapping that chunky coat for a regular jacket.

-Transform a temperate outfit on a chilly day with a scarf, hat and tights.
-Skirts are fun but remember that it can get quite breezy so you’ll have to wear double layers underneath.
+Transform a temperate outfit on a chilly day with a scarf, hat, and tights.
+Skirts are fun but remember that it can get quite breezy, so you’ll have to wear double layers underneath.

 What to Pack for a Trip to London and the UK in Summer

-June, July & August
+June, July, and August